rasjonell/rasjonell.github.io/posts/2020-05-29-adding-rss-to-serum.md

 I decided not to talk about the importance, simplicity, and necessity of having an RSS feed for your website.
 So I'm just going to demonstrate how I made a plugin for [Serum](https://github.com/Dalgona/Serum), the static site generator tool(written in Elixir), that I use for this blog.

 Serum has a plugin system.
 For example the Table Of Contents at the top of the article was generated with a plugin.
-They have a Plugin [Behaviours](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html#behaviours) which you can use to define your own plugin module.
+They have a Plugin [Behaviour](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html#behaviours) which you can use to define your own plugin module.

 ### Serum.Plugin

 Serum exposes a number of events(full list can be found [here](https://hexdocs.pm/serum/Serum.Plugin.html#content)) which you can handle.
 The one I find most useful for the RSS feed generator is `build_succeeded/3`.
 This particular event is triggered when, as the name suggests, the build step succeeds.
-After a successfull build we want to update our RSS feed so the subscribers can get notified about new posts!
+After a successful build we want to update our RSS feed so the subscribers can get notified about new posts!

 First we need some boilerplate to correctly implement the `Serum.Plugin` behavour.